stashed/docs/docs/addons/nats/authentications/basic/index.md

 The `sample-nats-backup` CronJob will trigger a backup on each scheduled slot by creating a `BackupSession` object.

 Now, wait for a schedule to appear.
-Run the following command to watch for a `BackupSession` object,
+Run the following command to watch for `BackupSession` object,

 ```bash
 ❯ kubectl get backupsession -n demo -w